Contact Us

 The need to become data-driven sees 43% of CIOs upskilling employees to increase data literacy – with pilots more likely to do this compared to co-pilots and engineers.

 Clearly, many CIOs are no longer solely focused on operations.
-Though it's vital to be able to set up a data lake, rig cloud infrastructure, develop advanced analytics, or harness AI to drive value, technology is only one part of the job description.
+Though it's vital to be able to manage data effectively, enhance cloud infrastructure, develop advanced analytics, or harness generative AI, technology is only one part of the job description.

-CIOs must orchestrate change across four areas – people, processes, data, and technology – to create new business models.
+CIOs must orchestrate and streamline change across four areas – people, processes, data, and technology – to create new business models.

 Connecting employees and customers

-Nowhere is the connection between people, processes, data, and technology more obvious than the enhancement and development of customer experience (CX).
-Accountability for CX is something 40% of transformation pilots believe their CIO organization is responsible for, compared to just 22% of engineers.
+Nowhere is the connection between people, processes, data, and technology more obvious than in customer experience (CX).
+Accountability for CX is something 40% of our pilots believe their CIO organization is responsible for, compared to just 22% of engineers.

 In fact, CIOs are uniquely positioned to connect CX and employee experience technologies.
 Only when employees are digitally enabled can they deliver the experiences customers expect.